|

 command.
 If this is done and displayed then the same output, except

 the extra line segment, of the above program will be obtained.
+A path is begun by executing the newpath operator.
+This initializes

 the current path to be empty.
 The path is then built up via execution